Bedroom count

 Share of Lakewood rentals at each price point

-Average rent prices in Lakewood have decreased by 6% over the last month and have increased by 4% since last year.
+Average rent prices in Lakewood have remained the same over the last month and have decreased by 4% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.